randust/tp/docs/DeveloperGuide.md

 In the above diagram, `XYZArgumentParser` implements the `CommandParser` interface.
 It uses a `ParseResult` object, and creates 1 `ParseResult<XYZParseResult>` object upon the completion of parsing.

 =======
-Here is a (partial) class diagram of the `Command` abstract class which has some functions overriden by classes such as `AddCommand` and `DeleteCommand`:

 ## Implementation